josephbakarji/Gluvn/README.md

 # Introduction
 We use our hands to play most musical instruments.
 Why not make a hand-instrument?
-A combination of sensors mounted on a glove is used to generate sounds on a personal computer.
-The glove has 5 flex sensors (one along each finger), 5 pressure sensors (one on each finger tip), and an inertial measurement unit (MPU-6050) consisting of a 3-axis gyroscope and a 3-axis accelerometer.
+Gluvn is short for glove instrument, designed to generate music.
+The Gluvn has 5 flex sensors (one along each finger), 5 pressure sensors (one on each finger tip), and an inertial measurement unit (MPU-6050) consisting of a 3-axis gyroscope and a 3-axis accelerometer.
 The sensors send analog data via a micro-controller (e.g. Arduino) to the serial port on a computer.
 The data then gets processed in real-time to create music.
 For a start, Python and Arduino are used to make it accessible to everyone and encourage developers to contribute.
 The basic functionality also requires a Digital Audio Workstation (DAW) like GarageBand, Logic or Ableton.

+Check out my latest [paper](https://arxiv.org/pdf/2001.09551.pdf) explaining how to train the Gluvn to play a virtual piano.

 #Setup